superdesk/web-publisher/README.md

 List of all authors and contributors can be found [here](AUTHORS.md).

-## Superdesk Web Publisher is possible thanks to other Sourcefabric initiatives:
+## Superdesk Publisher is possible thanks to other Sourcefabric initiatives:

 Symfony Bundles: